shodanuk/Newsite/README.md

 ## Usage

 1. Update all config options at the top of newsite.sh to suit your system and requirements
-2. Move (or symlink) newsite.sh and default.txt to /usr/bin (or somewhere appropriate)
+2. Move (or symlink) newsite.sh to /usr/bin (or somewhere appropriate)
 3. Then run:
 ```
 sudo newsite.sh sitename